istio/istio.io/content/en/blog/2025/ambient-multicluster/index.md

 We are also looking to improve our reference documentation, guides, testing, and performance.

 If you would like to try out ambient multicluster, please follow [this guide](TODO).
-We would love to hear any of your thoughts, comments, and use cases.
+Remember, this feature is in alpha status and not ready for production use.
-You can find ways to reach us on [Github](https://github.com/istio/istio) or [Slack](https://istio.slack.com/).
+We welcome your bug reports, thoughts, comments, and use cases -- you can reach us on [Github](https://github.com/istio/istio) or [Slack](https://istio.slack.com/).